nodejs/abi-stable-node/napi_memory_management.md

 This would result in a large number of handles being created, consuming substantial resources.
-In addition, even though the native code could only use the most recent handle, all of the associated objects would also be kept alive since they are share the same scope.
+In addition, even though the native code could only use the most recent handle, all of the associated objects would also be kept alive since they all share the same scope.

 To handle this case, N-API provides the ability to establish a new 'scope' to which newly created handle will be associated.
 Once those handles